Skip to Content

 I’ll go into more detail throughout this article, but factors such as weather conditions and solar activity can greatly affect visibility.

-Which is the Best Month to see Northern Lights in Iceland?
+The Best Month to See Northern Lights

 When I said I was travelling to Iceland and hoping to see the aurora in September, a lot of people looked at me like I was crazy.